david-torres/Corona-Card-Game-Template/README.md

 Corona Card Game Template
 =========================

 This project is a basic template for making card games using the [Corona SDK](http://www.coronalabs.com/) (version 2012.840).
+I mainly made this for myself but figured I'd put it out there in case someone found an example project like this useful.
+This my first attempt at game development, any feedback is greatly appreciated.

 Assets are from the following sources: